How To Exclude All Mobile Apps from Google Ads And Save A Ton Of Money

 When And Why It Is Important To Exclude Mobile Apps From Google Ads

-Unless your company offers a mobile app, game related or not,
+Unless your company offers a mobile app, game-related or not,

 AND/OR your company has an unlimited budget and doesn’t mind the waste,

-Perhaps you yourself have ever downloaded and used an app with an advertising monetization model integrated,
+Perhaps you yourself have ever downloaded and used an app with an advertising monetization model integrated, ask yourself how often you – purposely – clicked on one of the ads.

-Well, to them I say: DON’T BE ANNOYING.
+Well, to them, I say: DON’T BE ANNOYING.

 “But bad publicity is still publicity” …